wiktor-falek/poe3/README.md

 - [ ] Clean way to apply updates from the server and play animations
 - [ ] One starting skill for each class
 - [ ] Different types of targeting
+- [ ] Awarding xp for each character that is alive at the end of combat

+Equipment

+- [ ] Parsing values of modifiers and applying them to the character

 <br>